 The Department of Surgery was established in 1965.
 We owe our foundation to the traditions established by Dr. Owen Wangensteen at the University of Minnesota.
 Dr. J. Bradley Aust, the founding surgical chair of the Department, recruited a group of initial faculty surgeons all trained in Minnesota.
 This group of pioneering surgeons established a tradition of educational and clinical excellence which extends to our Department today.

 The Department of Surgery consists of six distinct divisions, General and Minimally Invasive Surgery, Surgical Oncology and Endocrine Surgery, Pediatric Surgery, Plastic and Reconstructive Surgery, Vascular / Endovascular Surgery, and Trauma and Emergency Surgery.
 We also support the Center for Organ Transplantation within the Department.

-We have three superb surgical training programs within the Department: General Surgery, Plastic and Reconstructive Surgery and Surgical Critical Care and Trauma.
+We have four superb surgical training programs within the Department: General Surgery, Plastic and Reconstructive Surgery, Surgical Critical Care and Trauma and Vascular Surgery.
 Each of these programs was last accredited by the ACGME on a five year accreditation cycle, an indication of their educational excellence.
 Our graduates have a track record of clinical excellence and leadership in American Surgery.
 They have transformed health care in South Texas and the United States.

 Patient Care and Clinical Service